 Jersey Arts Marketers (JAM) Network

-In partnership with the New Jersey State Council on the Arts, ArtPride convenes regional meetings of marketing, public relations, and development professionals from New Jersey-based arts organizations throughout the year.
+In partnership with the New Jersey State Council on the Arts, ArtPride convenes meetings of marketing, public relations, and development professionals from New Jersey-based arts organizations throughout the year.
 A leadership team from each regional JAM group (North, Central, and South) works with staff to address common challenges, coordinate cooperative marketing programs, foster advancement through peer-based learning and invited guest speakers, and shape the direction of our audience development programs.

 Join ArtPride for the next in our series of FREE webinars.
 Tune in for an advocacy update and get the latest details on ArtPride’s ongoing programs and services related to audience development, promoting public value, and community engagement.